mls-m5/script-21-10/README.md

 }

 impl Bepa {
+   // Just just call interfaced functions on apa instead of implementing them trait Movable -> apa

+   Movable -> apa

+   // Alternative syntax
+   // Forward a single function to apa
+   // If the above statement is present this would not be needed

+   move -> apa
    // This is a function that is not associated to a interface func somethingEntirelyDifferent() {
       log.print("just some other behaviour")
    }
-}

-impl Movable for Bepa {
-   // Just just call interfaced functions on apa instead of implementing them Movable -> apa

-   // Alternative syntax
-   // Forward a single function to apa
-   // If the above statement is present this would not be needed move -> apa
 }

 /////////////////////////////////////////////////